-We're going to look at some of the most common auction myths and misconceptions and bust them all for you.
+We're going to look at some of the most common auction myths and misconceptions to bust them all for you.

 Myth #1: Auctions are only for luxury items

-That doesn't mean that auctions are just for those kinds of items, auctions present a great route to market for a wide plethora of goods ranging from consumer goods like clothing and electronics to trade and industrial auctions featuring plant, machinery and liquidations.
+Auctions aren't just for luxury items, they are more than that.
+Auctions present a great route to market for a wide plethora of goods ranging from consumer goods like clothing and electronics to trade and industrial auctions featuring plant, machinery and even liquidations.

-You'll still find countless auctions of luxury watches, jewellery and classic cars but you can also find everything between these extremes at auction.
+You'll still find countless auctions of luxury watches, jewellery and classic cars but you can also find everything between these extremes.

-Myth #2: You can only buy second-hand goods on auction
+Myth #2: You can only buy second-hand goods at auction

 Myth #3: Auctions are a last resort for buying and selling

-There is always the chance of getting your hands on an amazing deal and this makes buying at auction an exciting way to purchase goods and in a way that is both simple and convenient, especially with online auctions.
+There's always the chance of getting your hands on an amazing deal and this makes buying at auction an exciting way to purchase goods and in a way that is both simple and convenient.

 Myth #4: Auctions are on-location events

-I'm sure that when you think of auctions, you think of the auctioneer in the room talking at an increasingly alarming speed until they finally bang down the gavel and shout "SOLD".
+I'm sure that when you think of auctions for the first time, you think of the auctioneer in the room talking at an increasing speed until they finally bang down the gavel shouting "SOLD".